julelang/manual/src/std/jule-sema.md

 Appends identifier to kind of this instance.
 Does not appends identifier of this instance to kind if self.decl is nil reference.

+`fn same(self, f: &FnIns): bool`\
+Reports whether instances are same.
+Returns true if declarations and generics are same.

 ---

 ```jule